- Academics Menu

 - Becoming a professional

 The program consists of 62 hours of academic credit.
-It includes 21 hours in specific Early Childhood courses.
-Important feature of the program include two fieldwork placements in early childhood settings that allow students to gain practical experience.
-Jefferson students benefit from a variety of fieldwork placement sites that include Head Start, Fort Drum Child Development Centers, Campus Early Childhood Learning Center, a variety of local day care centers, preschools, and universal pre-K, a NYS Registered family day care, group family day care, public and private schools.
+It includes 21 hours in specific early childhood courses.
+Important features of the program include two fieldwork placements in early childhood settings that allow students to gain practical experience.
+The two fieldwork experiences allow students to complete working with either infants or toddler aged groups and with preschool through early elementary aged children.
+Jefferson students benefit from a variety of fieldwork placement sites that include Head Start, Fort Drum Child Development Centers, Campus Early Childhood Learning Center, a variety of local day care centers, preschools, and NYS universal pre-K, licensed family day care, group family day care, public and private schools.

 Career opportunities in the field of professional care and education of young children are excellent.
 Graduates of this program find employment as teachers of preschool, infant, toddler and school-age child care programs, early childhood specialists, family advocates, family day care providers, trainers, home visitors, teacher assistants, and program directors.
 Places of employment include Head Start, military child development centers, YMCA, early intervention agencies, Department of Health, Office of Children and Family Services, and private and public day care centers and schools.
 Earnings will vary with type of program, education, experience, and geographic location.